 Friends of Padre Steve’s World,

-Tonight a break from politics and everything else to wish all United States Marines a Happy 242nd Birthday.
+I will take a momentary break from all things Trump and everything else to wish all United States Marines a Happy 245th Birthday.

 Honestly, after all that we have been through as a country this year, today is one of these days where I just want to wish people well.
 Those men and women are those of the United States Marine Corps, with whom I have have spent almost ten years of my thirty-five year military career assigned to or in support of as a chaplain.
-Today is the 242nd anniversary of the establishment of the Marine Corps and its founding at Tun Tavern, in Philadelphia.
-Tonight I wish all those who have served past, present and future, especially those who I have served alongside a happy birthday.
+Today is the 245th anniversary of the establishment of the Marine Corps and its founding at Tun Tavern, in Philadelphia.
+Tonight I wish all those who have served as Marines past, present and future, especially those who I have served alongside a happy birthday.
+That includes my Nephew Darren stationed with a squadron at Marine Corps Air Station Yuma Arizona.

 On November 10th 1775 the Continental Congress passed a resolution that stated: